tei187/github-discord-webhook/docs/configuration.md

 # Configuration

 Description of how to configure the application.
+It allows users to customize settings for services, webhooks, profiles, messages, and allowed events, as well as limit the scope of notifications to specific repositories and branches per profile.

 ---